Madhouse42/inchobot/README.md

 ﻿## InchoBot ##

-InchoBot is a web bot helps teachers and assistants gathering students' homework (electronic version).
+InchoBot is a web app which targets in helping teachers and TAs gathering students' homework.

 ## Dependencies